remyferre/comment-dwim-2/README.md

 `comment-dwim-2` is a replacement for the Emacs built-in command `comment-dwim` which includes more comment features, including:

 * commenting/uncommenting the current line (or region, if active)
-* inserting an end-of-line comment
+* inserting an inline comment
-* killing the end-of-line comment
+* killing the inline comment
+* reindenting the inline comment

 As its name suggests, `comment-dwim-2` picks up one behavior depending on the context but contrary to `comment-dwim` **can also be repeated several times to switch between the different behaviors**.